daormar/debasher/doc/design_doc_resident.md

     (`debasher_builtin_sched::_launch`) still leaves a brief window, of however long its own relaunch takes, where nobody holds that channel, so this narrows the risk rather than closing it outright.
-It does not answer who supervises the `Supervisor` itself, a separate, already-open question elsewhere in this document.
+It does not answer who supervises the `Supervisor` itself (see "Supervising the `Supervisor`" below).
 A series of holders spreads the same risk further without needing this supervision at all: for example every node also holds an auxiliary read end of the channels of its neighbors (each already a supervised node in its own right), so that a